• The Privilege of Choosing a Fully Live Life: Thoughts on Motherhood

 Nameless Love

-• Held by Light
+• Carried by Tsunamis, Held by Light

 Some dreams feel like echoes; others arrive as profound messages.
 In my dream, a tsunami swept me away—but instead of destruction, it lifted me to safety.
 An ancestral voice spoke of unseen protection, reminding me: even when we’re pulled under,… Continue reading

-Held by Light
+Carried by Tsunamis, Held by Light